Home | List of Moves |

 Alliance

 When a faction receives aid from another faction, the allied faction indicates how it helps using one of its aspects.
-The receiving faction received +1 on its roll for every faction helping.
+The receiving faction receives +1 on its roll for every faction helping.
 But must take the complicating aspect “indebted” regardless of the outcome.
 The allied faction shares in the consequences of the move.

 Lose Cohesion